malak29/iam-microservices-platform/README.md

 ````
 ## Repositories links

 This monorepo hosts multiple microservices.
-Each microservice has its own Git repository and is managed as a Git submodule.
+Each microservice has its own Git repository.

 | Service                  | Repository Link                                                                 |
 |--------------------------|----------------------------------------------------------------------------------|